SoftUni-Internal/interactive-content/EN/00-DOM/03-DOM-Manipulations.md

 `classList` has two methods, which **create** or **delete** a CSS class:

-- `add()` - Accepts the name of the class as a parameter and adds it to the element.
+- `add()` - Accepts the name of the class as a parameter and adds it to the element

-- `remove()` - Accepts the name of the class as a parameter and deletes it from the element.
+- `remove()` - Accepts the name of the class as a parameter and deletes it from the element

 ```js
 let h1 = document.getElementById("title");